openstreetmap/stateofthemap-2019/calls/academic.md

   Institute for Global Sustainable Development, University of Warwick, UK

   Godwin is a Senior Research Fellow in Geographical Information Science with an interest in the assessment of, and contribution to, OpenStreetMap data and associated technologies for scientific research and sustainable development.
 He is a fellow of the Royal Geographical Society (with the Institute of British Geographers).

+<h2 id="language">Language</h2>
+The conference language of State of the Map is English.
+All presentations shall be held in English.
+It is an important aspect of the conference that visitors can interact with the speaker for questions and discussion.

+<h2 id="publication">Publication</h2>
+Video recordings and slides of the lectures will be published under the Creative Commons Attribution International 3.0 or later (CC BY 3.0+) license.
+If you do not wish your lectures to be published or streamed, please let us know in your submission.

+<h2 id="travel_costs_visa">Travel Costs and Visa</h2>
+State of the Map is a non-commercial event where neither the organisers nor the speakers are being paid.
+Speakers have to buy a conference ticket just like everyone else.
+If necessary, we are able to provide limited support for travel costs.
+Our [call for scholars](https://blog.openstreetmap.org/2019/02/26/apply-for-scholarship-to-join-us-at-state-of-the-map-2019-in-heidelberg/) is open until 30 March 2019.

+If you need help applying for a visa, e.g. an official invitation to present to the German embassy, we can provide that.
+Please be aware that the visa application procedure may take several weeks or even months.

+<h2 id="timeline_deadlines">Timeline and Deadlines</h2>
+30 March 2019: Deadline call for scholarship<br>
+25 April 2019: Deadline non-academic talk submissions<br>
+30 April 2019: Deadline academic talk submissions<br>
+20 June 2019: Program announcement<br>
+21-23 September 2019: State of the Map<br>